MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 > [!Video https://www.youtube.com/embed/1TqKF3ZJodk]

-Then, install the `ConsoleAppVisuals` package by following these steps in the video and searching for `ConsoleAppVisuals` instead of `Newtonsoft.Json`:
+Then, install the `ConsoleAppVisuals` package by following these steps in the video and searching for `ConsoleAppVisuals`.

+> [!WARNING]
+> The video is about the `Newtonsoft.Json` package.
+You need to search for `ConsoleAppVisuals` package instead.

 > [!Video https://www.youtube.com/embed/IprbRazS3b8]